 The device Home screen is the starting place for most tasks.
-When the user touches an icon in the application launcher (or a shortcut on the Home screen), that application's task comes to the foreground.
-If no task exists for the application (the application has not been used recently), then a new task is created and the "main" activity for that application opens as the root activity in the stack.
+When the user touches an icon in the app launcher (or a shortcut on the Home screen), that app's task comes to the foreground.
+If no task exists for the app (the app has not been used recently), then a new task is created and the "main" activity for that app opens as the root activity in the stack.

 When the current activity starts another, the new activity is pushed on the top of the stack and takes focus.
 The previous activity remains in the stack, but is stopped.
 When an activity stops, the system retains the current state of its user interface.
 When the user presses the Back button, the current activity is popped from the top of the stack (the activity is destroyed) and the previous activity resumes (the previous state of its UI is restored).
 Activities in the stack are never rearranged, only pushed and popped from the stack—pushed onto the stack when started by the current activity and popped off when the user leaves it using the Back button.
 As such, the back stack operates as a "last in, first out" object structure.
 Figure 1 visualizes this behavior with a timeline showing the progress between activities along with the current back stack at each point in time.